Boffeli focused on team amid dominant season

 "My dad would always nag me, saying let's go to the gym and get a practice in," Boffeli said.
 "I'm very thankful for that because without him I would not be anywhere close to where I'm at today.
 We still go to the gym and play one-on-one, we play PIG, HORSE, he rebounds for me and he's always there for me through the ups and downs."

-As a freshman, Boffeli made a solid impact.
-She averaged 6.9 points per game and led the Lancers with 6.8 rebounds per game in a season that ended with North Scott winning its first state championship in girls basketball.
+As a freshman, Boffeli averaged 6.9 points per game and led the Lancers with 6.8 rebounds per game in a season that ended with North Scott winning its first state championship in girls' basketball.

-She followed that up averaging 12.4 points and 8.9 rebounds as a sophomore to earn second team all-state honors from the Iowa Print Sports Writers Association and third team honors from the Iowa Girls Coaches Association.
+She followed that by averaging 12.4 points and 8.9 rebounds as a sophomore to earn second-team all-state honors from the Iowa Print Sports Writers Association and third-team honors from the Iowa Girls Coaches Association.

 However, the Lancers fell a game short of returning to the state tournament in a regional final loss to Fairfield.